 Loreto is an important religious town and holds one of the world's most important shrines to the Virgen Mary, whom many people believe once lived here.
 Thousands of pilgrims from all over the world visit Loreto each year.
 The Santa Casa, Shrine of the Holy House, holds many important works of art.

 Macerata is a medieval walled hill town.
 Its Universita degli Studi di Macerata draws students from all over the world.
 Macerata has one of the biggest museums of nativity scenes in Italy - Museo Tipologico del Presepio, an art museum, natural history museum, and a carriage museum.
 Macerata holds an opera festival, open-air jazz performances in summer, and other cultural events.

 Ascoli Piceno, the southern Marche's major town, is a beautiful town surrounded by rivers.
 Ascoli Piceno has an imposing main square, beautiful architecture, and a good historic center.
 Ascoli holds a historic jousting tournament, La Quintana, the first Sunday in August.
-The tournament, one of the best medieval festivals in the Marche, is preceded by a huge parade with people dressed in fifteenth century costume.
-Read more about Ascoli Piceno and the Quintana.
+The tournament, one of the best medieval festivals in the Marche, is preceded by a huge parade with people dressed in period costume.

 San Leo is a medieval town that used to be part of the Marche region but was moved into Emilia Romagna in 2009 (it can still be visited on a trip to the Marche though).
 San Leo's huge fortress sits on a rocky hill and can be visited by walking up from the town.
 In the 18th century the fortress was used as a papal top security prison.
 San Leo has a 9th century church, 12th century cathedral, and columns from the Roman period.